ResearchComputing/Documentation/docs/storage/petalibrary/rclone.md

 This guide details the process of making a backup for local data on your laptop or lab server to a PetaLibrary allocation.
 The method employs the software _rclone_, which is a command line application that is available for many architectures.
 While the following tutorial is tailored for a MacOS user, the general steps to follow are the same and are relevant for Windows and Linux users too.

-## Generate public/private keypair for CURC resources
+## Generate public/private keypair for CURC resources (if you wish to not enter a password each time you transfer files)

-In order to allow for passwordless access to the system, which will enable you to seamlessly back up data, you need to generate a keypair for our system.
+In order to allow for passwordless access to CURC, which will enable you to seamlessly back up data, you need to generate a keypair for our system (_note: presently passwordless access is only available to users affiliated with the CU system_).
 This is a straightforward process and it is outlined in our [Uploading an SSH Key to CILogon Registry](../../additional-resources/registrycilogon-instructions.md) documentation.
 Please follow this documentation first before proceeding with the remaining steps.
-Note that generating a keypair yourself and placing it in `~/.ssh` on our resources will not work, you must follow the provided documentation.
+Note that generating a keypair yourself and placing it in `~/.ssh` on our resources will not work -- you must follow the documentation noted above.

-Once the keypair has been generated, we now need to provide the private key to the client you want to backup data on.
-Although this next step can't be documented exactly, as every client system will be different, using a secure method (such as scp or sftp) to copy the private key in `~/.ssh/rclone_ssh_key` to the system that you want to back up to PetaLibrary (e.g., your laptop or lab server) is all that is needed.

 **Windows:** Windows users should copy client (e.g. Globus, WinSCP, WSL2, ect) as Admin.
 Change directories to rclone file location and run: